kalhauge/jpamb/README.md

     └── Tricky.java
 ```

-and then running the following command:
+You then have to update the `caseclasses` list in `src/main/java/jpamb/Runtime.java`, if
+you have added a new class and then run:

 ```
 $ uv run jpamb build